 They see the results of this hard work in the action on the field.
 What they often don’t see are the hundreds of people behind the scenes who appear to effortlessly manage the many moving parts and the massive mix of personnel, technology and equipment.

-The locker rooms have to be fully stocked with the same comforts; footballs must be properly prepared; the playing field has to be in optimal condition.
-All of the technology — the communications systems for coaches, players and game officials; Microsoft Surface tablets; coaches’ booth monitors; and instant replay and injury video review systems — must be in perfect working condition.
+The locker rooms have to be fully stocked with the same comforts; footballs must be properly prepared; the playing field has to be certified that it is in compliance with the strict requirements.
+All of the technology — the communications systems for coaches, players and game officials; Microsoft Surface tablets; coaches’ booth monitors; and instant replay and injury video review systems — must all be functional.

 All of the people, cameras and equipment on the field will be in their assigned place, and all of the pregame activity will proceed like clockwork.

-NFL Game Operations conducts this symphony.
-The performance takes scores of seemingly unrelated experts performing disparate tasks, all contributing to one goal — a perfectly executed football game: Medical personnel.
+NFL Game Operations helps the home team's staff to conduct this symphony.
+The performance takes scores of seemingly unrelated experts performing disparate tasks, all contributing to one goal — a seamlessly executed football game: Medical personnel.
 Uniform inspectors.
 Radio-frequency coordinators and technology troubleshooters.
 Security guards and locker room attendants.
 Ball boys, clock operators, chain crews and sideline helpers.

-League staff members issue game credentials and parking passes for the gameday staff.
+League staff members issue game credentials and parking passes for the NFL game day staff.
 They coordinate with representatives of the television networks and work with experts who certify that the fields are ready for play.
 They coordinate scheduling and travel for all officials.

 And they do this every week.